dmbarbour/glas/docs/GlasApps.md

 ## Applications as Objects

-In glas systems, applications will be expressed as a [hierarchical namespace](ExtensibleNamespaces.md) that declares state and defines methods.
+In glas systems, applications will be expressed as a [hierarchical namespace](ExtensibleNamespaces.md) that defines methods and declares state.
 This hierarchical, stateful namespace can effectively express a static composition of objects.
 Methods are evaluated within context of atomic, isolated transactions.

 The application will provide *interfaces* that are recognized by the runtime.
 For example, the application may provide methods to support a graphical user interface or HTTP CGI service integration.
 Whether the runtime immediately renders the GUI might be configurable via environment variables or glas profile.
 Background processing is supported by providing a 'step' method, which is repeatedly called by the runtime, forming a *transaction loop* with many nice properties.

 Conversely, the application namespace may declare and describe abstract methods representing an *effects API*.
 The runtime should recognize and provide these methods based on name and description.
 Descriptions may include type annotations and version numbers; the runtime should raise an error if these requirements cannot be met.
-I propose these names are provided  under a hierarchical 'io' namespace to avoid conflicts and control effects.
+To simplify reasoning about security and sandboxing, the runtime will only provide shallow interfaces, e.g. under `io.method`, while the application explicitly binds and propagates effectful resources into subcomponents.

 ## Transaction Loops